plasticmacaroni/bg3-missables/checklist.md

 - [Strange Ox](https://bg3.wiki/wiki/Strange_Ox) (some dialogue if you got Speak With Animals) -- do NOT kill it, or you'll break future quests!
 - ::missable::Save or kill [the captive goblin](https://bg3.wiki/wiki/Sazza) (note if you save them, after one long rest the goblin leaders can no longer be spoken to!)
 - After recusing Halsin, be sure to speak to [Rath](https://bg3.wiki/wiki/Rath) to get access to the druid vault
-- Speak with [Alfira](https://bg3.wiki/wiki/Alfira) within the Grove
-  - Learn an instrument by playing along
 - You will find [Dammon](https://bg3.wiki/wiki/Dammon) who has something important for [Karlach](https://bg3.wiki/wiki/Karlach)
 - ::missable::Stop an [Assassin](https://bg3.wiki/wiki/Nadira) -- go past the entrance, immediately turn right up the hill (failing to help in this case will cause a permanent NPC death)
 - Heal the [paralyzed Tiefling](https://bg3.wiki/wiki/Pandirna)